-2020 Qualifying Examination Fees and Deadlines
+2023 Qualifying Examination Fees and Deadlines

-The fee for the Qualifying Examination is \$1500 and must be paid in full at the time of application.
+The fee for the Qualifying Examination is \$1600 and must be paid in full at the time of application.
 The fee has been computed to cover the costs of the examination and administrative expenses.
-The Qualifying Examination fee consists of two parts: a fee to cover the costs of the application process (\$800.00) and a portion to cover the costs of the examination (\$700.00).
-The portion of the fee that covers the cost of the application process will not be refunded or credited against a future examination.
+The Qualifying Examination fee consists of two parts: a fee to cover the costs of the application process (\$850) and a portion to cover the costs of the examination (\$750).
+The portion of the fee that covers the cost of the application process will not be refunded.
 If the candidate is denied entrance to the examination based on the information supplied with the application, the portion of the fee that covers the cost of the examination will be refunded.

 After approval, if the candidate experiences an event that prevents sitting for the examination, the Board should be notified immediately.
 The ABOG review committee will determine if the request is due to circumstances beyond the control of the candidate.
-If the committee agrees that the circumstances warrant, the fee may be refunded minus a \$400 processing fee.
+If the committee agrees that the circumstances warrant, the fee may be refunded minus a \$450 processing fee.
 Alternatively, the full amount can be credited towards the following year's examination.
 The review committee will not consider any request that is based primarily on non-emergency matters.